comet-dot-photos/comet-dot-photos/README.md

 do not need to be transmitted over the internet, typically loading in less than 16 milliseconds.

-However, when the program is run over the web, it is harder to provide meaningful performance figures, since they will be affected by system load and internet speeds.
+However, when the program is accessed over the web, it is harder to provide meaningful performance figures, since they will be affected by system load and internet speeds.
 When the PC described above accesses https://comet.server (currently hosted on a Linux-based virtual private server on the opposite coast of